yuehcw/JSON.org-Enhancement/README.md

 The function achieves the requirement of stopping the XML parsing as soon as the target object is found by using a combination of the stopKey, reachIndex, and the pathFind flag within a controlled parsing loop.
 The parse2 function, with its checks and early return, is key to this functionality, allowing the parser to exit as soon as the target is located, thus avoiding the need to read the entire XML file.

-* Add an overloaded static method to the XML class with the signature
+* Add an overloaded static method to the XML class with the signature.

 ``` ruby
 private static final Pattern NUMERIC_PATTERN = Pattern.compile("^[0-9]");